UpGado/upgado.github.io/_posts/2020-04-16-minesweeper.md

 {% include figure.html file="/imgs/minesweeper-2.svg" description="Percentage of games won increases over time" width="90%" %}

-Not just that, for our game configuratio and difficulty level, 60% win rate is also on par with other fancy, manual solvers that I found on the internet.
+Not just that, for our game map size and difficulty level, 60% win rate is pretty on par with fancy solvers that I found on the internet.

+That is it, fam.

 ---
 **Note on Julia vs Python**